mehransdt/blogpy/README.md

 # blogpy
-blog with django and python- using docker for stacks
+blog with django and python - using docker

-Modules:
-psycopg2
-ckeditor
+Installing all reqirments:
+pip install -r requirments/requirments.txt

-use "docker-compose up -u "
+use "docker-compose up -u